wp-insider/simple-membership/simple-membership/readme.txt

 - Fixed rare issue when selected currency for Stripe buttons was ignored.
 - Fixed typo in configuration parameter for Stripe buttons that was producing warning in browser console.
 - Stripe is now tries to detect visitor's language and use it in payment pop-up.
+- Fixed an Warning: count(): Parameter must be an array or an object that implements Countable.

 = 3.6.6 =
 - Added a new feature to show a terms and conditon checkbox.
 Users must agree to your terms before they can register for an account.
 Useful for GDPR.